stfc/PSyclone/doc/dynamo0p3.rst

 Rules for Inter-Grid Kernels
 ############################

 As already specified, inter-grid kernels are only permitted to take fields and/or field-vectors as arguments.
 Fields (and field-vectors) that are on different meshes must be on different function spaces.
-(XXX fields on the same mesh may or may not be on the same function space XXX)
+Fields on the same mesh must also be on the same function space.

+Argument ordering follows the general pattern used for 'normal' kernels with field data being followed by dofmap data.
 The rules for arguments to inter-grid kernels are as follows:

     1) Include ``nlayers``, the number of layers in a column. ``nlayers`` is an integer and has intent ``in``.